 How is OnRelay different from a VoIP PBX?

 OnRelay is a Mobile PBX, which works using standard cellular voice minutes.
-VoIP PBXs to the contrary rely on Voice over Internet protocols transported over cellular data connections or WiFi to deliver PBX functionality to smartphones.
-This is a very important distinction since cell minutes have more reliable and predictable quality, coverage and capacity than VoIP connections.
-In an office environment a WiFi network may be congested, and it is expensive to use VoIP over cellular data in the public domain.
+VoIP PBXs to the contrary rely on voice over internet packets transported over cellular data connections or WiFi.
+This is an important distinction since normal cell calls have more reliable and predictable voice quality, coverage and capacity than VoIP app calls.
+A WiFi or cellular data network may e.g. be congested in busy office buildings, apartment complexes, city centers or airports, coverage may be spotty in cars and public transport, and it is also expensive to use VoIP over cellular data in the public domain.

 Can I keep my existing company phone numbers with OnRelay?

 Yes.
 Existing numbers can be ported to OnRelay at any time.
-It normally takes 3-5 business days, and you will have to fill out an authorization form and send us a bill copy from your existing provider to prove you own the number(s).
+It normally takes 3-5 business days to receive a confirmed port date, and to submit a port request you will have to fill out an authorization form and send us a bill copy from your existing provider to prove you own the number(s).

 Which wireless carriers do you support?

-You can use any wireless carrier with OnRelay that offers wireless contracts in the countries we support.
-This e.g. includes AT&T, Verizon, T-Mobile and Sprint in the US.
+You can use any wireless carrier with OnRelay that offers wireless services in the countries we cover with our service.
+This e.g. includes AT&T, Verizon, T-Mobile and Sprint in the US, Bell and Rogers in Canada, TelMex in Mexico, Telstra and Optus in Australia, Vodafone and O2 in the UK.

 Which smartphones and mobile operating systems can I use?

-We support all Android and iPhone smartphones with sufficiently recent operating system versions that are still being upgraded and supported by wireless carriers and / or device vendors.
+We support all Android and iPhone smartphones with recent operating system versions that are still upgraded and supported by wireless carriers and / or device vendors.

-Can I use my existing mobile / cellular number and wireless contract?
+Can we use our existing personal mobile / cellular numbers and wireless contracts with OnRelay?

 What is a ‘Mainline’?

-A mainline in OnRelay terms is all the functionality and features we build to manage calls to and from your main company number(s).
-This includes auto-attendants, parallel ring groups, call queues, music on hold, custom voice menus, live operator functions, working hours setup etc. A ‘mainline’ does however not include any user or phone licenses.
+A ‘Mainline’ in OnRelay terms is all the advanced call routing functionality and features we build to help you manage calls to and from your main company number(s).
+This includes auto-attendants, parallel ring groups, call queues, music on hold, auto-generated voice menus, live operator functions, working hours setup etc. A ‘mainline’ does however not include any actual user or physical phone licenses.
 So if you are 10 people in your company you will e.g. need 1x Mainline and 10x Mobile Users.

 Can mainline company calls ring at many mobiles at the same time?

 Yes, you can use either parallel ring groups or call queues for this purpose.
-For a parallel ring group the caller hears normal ringback, and if nobody answers the call goes to a select destination such as a shared group voice mail box.
-For call queues, members can be called sequentially or in parallel while callers hear music for a custom wait time.
-Allowed staff members can join and leave these groups at any time from their mobile apps as and when they are available.
+For a parallel ring group the caller hears normal ringback, and if nobody in the group answers the call it falls back to a custom destination such as a shared group voice mail box or a different group.
+For call queues, members can be called sequentially using a number of distribution algorithms, or in parallel, while callers hear music for a custom wait time.
+Staff members can join and leave these groups at any time from their mobile apps as and when they are available.

-Can I have a designated person or persons answer company calls directly?
+Can I have a designated person or persons answer mainline company calls directly?

 Yes, you can use the specially designated Live Operator parallel ring group for this purpose.
-Members of the Live Operator group receive mainline calls before they are answered by the main auto-attendant.
+Members of the Live Operator group, such as your receptionist, receive mainline calls before they are answered by the main auto-attendant.
 If the Live Operator group has no members, or no Live Operator group members answer the call, the company call is answered by the main auto-attendant voice menu.

 Do you have a web administration control panel?

-Yes, we do.
-Here you can do all the regular maintenance of your account yourself, such as e.g. adding, changing or removing users, configuring parallel ring groups, call queues and their memberships, build a tree of auto-attendants with multiple locations and languages, and manage your working hours, music on hold, main company voice mail prompts and conference bridges.
+Yes.
+Here you can do all the regular maintenance of your account yourself, such as e.g. adding, changing or removing users, configuring parallel ring groups, call queues and their memberships, build a custom tree of auto-attendants with multiple locations and languages, assign direct numbers to users, groups or auto-attendants, and manage your working hours, music on hold, main company voice mail prompts, conference bridges and the likes.

-Yes, you can create voice menus in 3 different ways: 1) have OnRelay’s software auto-generate them according to your actual menu options, 2) type in your own voice menu that is subsequently generated using OnRelay’s text-to-speech engine, or 3) upload a manual .wav or .mp3 recording.
+Yes, you can create voice menus in 3 different ways: 1) have OnRelay’s software auto-generate them according to your configured auto-attendant menus, 2) just type in your own voice menu that is subsequently generated using OnRelay’s text-to-speech engine, or 3) upload a manual .wav or .mp3 recording.

 OnRelay’s text-to-speech engine can currently auto-generate voice menus and prompts in American, British and Australian English, American and European Spanish, as well as French, German, Italian, Swedish, Danish and Norwegian.